DavidBrunow/brunow.org/Sources/BrunowOrg/Documentation.docc/Posts/2024/04-21-ci-tooling.md

 #### Branch per Supported Platform

 When I say "supported platform" here, I mean the type of thing being built.
-For example, at Hilton the CI infrastructure I've built supports both our Android app and our apps for Apple platforms (iOS, watchOS, and macOS command line tools).
+For example, at my current employer the CI infrastructure I've built supports both our Android app and our apps for Apple platforms (iOS, watchOS, and macOS command line tools).
 Therefore, our CI Tooling repo has two primary branches, `apple` for Apple platforms, and `android` for the Android app.

 When we want to make improvements to our Apple CI, we create a branch off of our `apple` branch, do the work, and create a merge request back into the `apple`